-For students experiencing specific barriers to academic success and emotional wellbeing, individual and small group counseling is available at University Park Elementary.
-This service is provided by Tania van Straalen, M.A, our Elementary Resource Counseling Specialist (ERC), and offers a wide range of support services such as short-term, solution-focused individual or small group counseling, parenting support and consultation, and community resource outreach and linkage.
-If students are in need of longer-term or more intensive counseling services, the Elementary Resource Counseling Specialist can provide parents with resources for local counseling agencies or assist them with finding service providers through their medical insurance.
+For students experiencing specific barriers to academic success and emotional well-being, individual and small-group counseling is available at University Park Elementary.
+This service is provided by Yvette Moreno, M.A, P.P.S, our Elementary Resource Counseling Specialist (ERC), and offers a wide range of support services such as short-term, solution-focused individual or small group counseling, parenting support and consultation, and community resource outreach and linkage.
+If students need longer-term or more intensive counseling services, the Elementary Resource Counseling Specialist can provide parents with resources for local counseling agencies or assist them with finding service providers through their medical insurance.

 Second Step Program

 Each classroom can explore monthly lessons through SecondSTEP (http://www.secondstep.org/) and align with the following skill-building areas: Skills for Learning, Empathy, Emotional Management, and Problem Solving.
 In addition to classroom lessons, students at University Park Elementary can participate in small groups that support the monthly classroom lessons.
 Group sessions are held once a week for 10- 12 weeks and are a pullout service that students receive during their school day.
 Talk to your child's teacher if you feel your child would benefit from this program.
 If you would like more information on SecondSTEP or other related services, check out IUSD’s Prevention & Intervention page found here (https://iusd.org/department/prevention-and-intervention)

 Below are a few helpful articles about your child's well-being and social and emotional development.
 Should you need further support or information, please contact Yvette Moreno at (949) 936- 6347 or email@example.com.

 - Back To School Dos and Don'ts

 - Tips for Creating a Coping Skills Toolbox